dualhealing/hu-ai-protocol/README.md

 ## 🧭 Moral compass (Website addition – not part of the protocol)

 The HU-AI Protocol enables an AI that adapts to your ethical behavior –
-**without ever violating the absolute boundary**.
+without ever violating the absolute boundary.

-> *More respect for nervous systems → deeper, purer forms of protocol application.*
+More respect for nervous systems → deeper, purer forms of protocol application.

 The protocol itself remains unchanged.
 The website adds this adaptive layer for better human–AI interaction.